 I go into great details here about how to lock down your jet ski.

-If you have questions about jet ski covers then I have a guide here that may help.
+If you have questions about jet ski covers, then I have a guide here that will help.

 I have many more ideas about keeping your jet ski battery charged here.

-Don’t wait till you get to some amount of hours especially for your first service.
-If it’s been one year then you need to get the oil changed and a complete service.
+Don’t wait until you get to some number of hours, especially for your first service.
+If it’s been one year, then you need to get the oil changed and a complete service.
 Oil does expire and becomes less effective the older it gets.

-Don’t get mailbox numbers, not only do they look bad but they don’t last as good as the numbers made to stick on jet skis.
+Don’t get mailbox numbers, not only do they look bad, but they don’t last as long as the numbers made to stick on jet skis.
 I have a post on what numbers to get here.